keithzg/paulmillerisoffline/copyleft-next-0.2.1.md

    This License does not grant any rights in My name, trademarks, service marks, or logos.

-   This License does not exclude or limit any rights You have under applicable law.

 ## 2. Nullification of Copyleft/Proprietary Dual Licensing

-   If, more than one year after My first distribution of My Work under this License, I offer to license a Covered Work in a manner that fails to satisfy the Open Source Definition published by the Open Source Initiative as of 1 January 2013, then I additionally license My Work to You under the Apache License (excluding any preexisting material contained in My Work over which I do not hold copyright).
+   If I offer to license, for a fee, a Covered Work under terms other than a license approved by the Open Source Initiative, a license classified as 'free' by the Free Software Foundation, or a numbered version of copyleft-next released by the Copyleft-Next Project, then sections 3 through 6 of this License cease to apply to My Work.

 ## 3. Distribution: General Conditions

-   You may distribute Covered Works, provided that You (i) inform recipients how they can obtain a copy of this License; (ii) satisfy the applicable conditions of sections 4 through 7; and (iii) preserve all Legal Notices contained in My Work (to the extent they remain pertinent).
-"Legal Notices" means copyright notices, license notices, license texts, and author attributions, but does not include logos, other graphical images, trademark legends, or "powered by" statements.
+   You may Distribute Covered Works, provided that You (i) inform recipients how they can obtain a copy of this License; (ii) satisfy the applicable conditions of sections 4 through 7; and (iii) preserve all Legal Notices contained in My Work (to the extent they remain pertinent).
+"Legal Notices" means copyright notices, license notices, license texts, and author attributions, but does not include logos, other graphical images, trademarks or trademark legends.

 ## 4. Conditions for Distributing Derived Works; Outbound GPL Compatibility

-   If You distribute a Derived Work, You must license the entire Derived Work as a whole under this License, with prominent notice of such licensing.
-This condition may not be avoided through such means as separate distribution of portions of the Derived Work.
+   If You Distribute a Derived Work, You must license the entire Derived Work as a whole under this License, with prominent notice of such licensing.
+This condition may not be avoided through such means as separate Distribution of portions of the Derived Work.

-   You may additionally license the Derived Work under any version of the GNU General Public License published by the Free Software Foundation ("GPL"), so that the recipient may further distribute the Derived Work under either this License or the GPL.
+   You may additionally license the Derived Work under any version of the GNU General Public License published by the Free Software Foundation ("GPL"), so that the recipient may further Distribute the Derived Work under either this License or the GPL.

 ## 5. Condition Against Further Restrictions

-   When distributing a Covered Work, You may not impose further restrictions on the exercise of rights in the Covered Work granted under this License.
+   When Distributing a Covered Work, You may not impose further restrictions on the exercise of rights in the Covered Work granted under this License.
 This condition is not excused merely because such restrictions result from Your compliance with conditions or obligations extrinsic to this License (such as a court order or an agreement with a third party).
-Mere distribution of a Covered Work incorporating material licensed under the Apache License does not impose further restrictions under this section.
+Mere Distribution of a Covered Work incorporating material licensed under the Apache License 2.0, as published by the Apache Software Foundation, does not impose further restrictions under this section.

 ## 6. Conditions for Distributing Object Code

-   You may distribute an Object Code form of a Covered Work, provided that you accompany the Object Code with notice of a network location through which the Corresponding Source is made available, at no charge, by some standard or customary means of providing network access to source code.
+   You may Distribute an Object Code form of a Covered Work, provided that you accompany the Object Code with notice of a network location through which the Corresponding Source is made available, at no charge, by some standard or customary means of providing network access to source code.

-   If you distribute the Object Code in a physical product or tangible storage medium ("Product"), the Corresponding Source must be available through such a network location for two years from the date of Your most recent Distribution of the Object Code in the Product.
+   If you Distribute the Object Code in a physical product or tangible storage medium ("Product"), the Corresponding Source must be available through such a network location for two years from the date of Your most recent Distribution of the Object Code in the Product.
 However, if You